 2013 was a strange year for me.
-My mom had passed away in 2012, so I became a nut job when it came to running, got involved with some bad people, and lost focus.
-I started a job selling Porsches, which has occupied my life for 5 years.
-Once I took that job, I realized I would have very little time for my M3, for the track, and for my track buddies.
-The car felt like a paperweight and I was not going to use it as much, if at all.
+My mom had passed away in 2012, and I became obsessed with running.
+I also started a job as a Porsche Brand Ambassador, which has occupied my life for 6 years.
+After I took that job, I quickly realized that I wouldn’t have the time for my M3, for the track, and for my track buddies.
+The car felt like a paperweight, and I was not going to use it as much, if at all.

-The dearly loved 2003 E46 M3 was sold in February of 2014 to a close friend of mine.
-I knew that the car would be in good hands and spend its days on the track and not torn up to become a full on race car.
+My beloved 2003 E46 M3 was sold in February of 2014 to a close friend of mine.
+I knew that the car would be in good hands, spending its time enjoying the race track, and not torn up becoming a full race car.

 Do I miss the car?
 Absolutely.
 I missed having such an amazing track car that could do so much.
 I miss the idea of the car more than the car itself.
 I miss waking up early and going to track weekends.

-I loved the years 2007-2012.
+I loved 2007-2012.
 Those 5 years of auto-x, track days, bonding at impromptu cars and coffees in NJ, and the comedy that comes with being buddies with car guys.
 I miss that.

-The sad reality is that people grow up.
-We all can’t be in that 2007-2012 lifestyle.
+The sad reality is that people grow apart.
+We can’t have that 2007-2012 lifestyle forever.
 Friends got married, bought houses, had kids, and I was at the track.
-It was a bad move.
 I didn’t let go.
 I couldn’t let go.
 Selling the car was the right move.
 An end to an amazing chapter in life.